ProfessorCalcore/skribbl_autocomplete/README.md

    Quickly complete words by pasting the remainder.
    - Example: If you type `'xy'`, the word `'xylophone'` will pop up.
    - The script copies `'lophone'` to your clipboard.
 Just press **Ctrl + V** to paste.
-   - For faster input, you can use a third-party keyboard
+   - For faster input, you can use a third-party keyboard shortcut remapper like **AutoHotkey**.

+2. **Like/Dislike Commands:**
+   Use the keywords `'amazing'` and `'trash'` to interact with drawings.

+3. **Larger Text Displayed on Top:**
+   Makes it easier to see which key is currently active.

+---

+Enjoy faster typing and smarter shortcuts in Skribbl.io!